A Phase-field Model for Apoptotic Cell Death: Numerical Simulations

 \subsection{Internal configurational forces}

-Here, we compute the internal configurational force, given in expression \eqref{equ:internal_config_force}, to depict the driving forces triggering the different topological transitions described in previous sections.
-We restrict attention to regions of surrounding the cyto phase field and nucleations, as depicted in Figure \ref{fig:apoptotic_simulation}.
+In the context of apoptosis, the loss of the actin cytoskeleton and other structural components removes the support that maintains cellular shape, allowing the cell to explore a new configurational space.
+As a result, the dominant driving mechanisms become interfacial, with configurational forces acting to reorganise the cell boundary and internal interfaces.
+Here, we compute the internal configurational force, given in Equation~\eqref{equ:internal_config_force} in the Appendix S~\ref{sc:configurational.mechanics}, to analyse the driving forces triggering the different topological transitions described in the previous section.
+We restrict attention to regions surrounding the cyto phase field and nucleations, as depicted in Figure~\ref{fig:apoptotic_simulation}.

-Figure \ref{fig:internal_config_force_interface} shows details of the interface encompassing the cyto phase field $\varphi$ and the cytotoxic phase field $\sigma$ with arrows representing the internal configurational forces.
-At $\Bar{t}=0.19$, in Figure \ref{fig:internal_config_force_interface} (A), the internal configurational force $\bs{f}$ is nearly uniform in space along the interface.
+Figure~\ref{fig:internal_config_force_interface} shows details of the interface encompassing the cyto phase field $\varphi$ and the cytotoxic phase field $\sigma$ with arrows representing the internal configurational forces.
+At $\Bar{t}=0.19$, in Figure~\ref{fig:internal_config_force_interface} (A), the internal configurational force $\bs{f}$ is nearly uniform in space along the interface.
 Therefore, the interfaces for the phase fields $\varphi$ and $\sigma$ degrade uniformly.
-As time progresses to $\Bar{t}=1.20$, Figure \ref{fig:internal_config_force_interface} (B), the internal configurational oscillates along the interface.
-Thus, producing the early stages of the finger formation.
-At $\Bar{t}=2.64 \ \text{and} \ 3.84$, Figures \ref{fig:internal_config_force_interface} (C) and (D), distinct fingers form in the phase field $\varphi$.
+As time progresses to $\Bar{t}=1.20$, Figure~\ref{fig:internal_config_force_interface} (B), the internal configurational oscillates along the interface.
+Thus, it produces the early stages of finger formation.
+At $\Bar{t}=2.64 \ \text{and} \ 3.84$, Figures~\ref{fig:internal_config_force_interface} (C) and (D), distinct fingers form in the phase field $\varphi$.
 Furthermore, the magnitude of the internal configurational forces increases at the basin of the opening that forms between two fingers.